pyzo/pyzo-website/pages/python_vs_matlab.md

 Furtheremore, there are some other issues that stem from Matlabs origins as a matrix manipulation package:

   * The semicolon.
-It can be usefull to show the result when you type code in the console, but in scripts it does not make any sense that one must end a line with a semicolon in order to suppress output.
+It can be useful to show the result when you type code in the console, but in scripts it does not make any sense that one must end a line with a semicolon in order to suppress output.
   * Indexing is done with braces rather than brackets, making it